phil-opp/cargo-post/Readme.md

     - Example: With `cargo post xbuild --target /some/path/to/your/target-x86_64.json` this environment variable has the value `target-x86_64`.
 - `CRATE_TARGET_DIR`: The path to the `target` directory of your crate.
 - `CRATE_OUT_DIR`: The path to the directory where cargo puts the compiled binaries.
 This path is constructed by appending `CRATE_TARGET_TRIPLE` and `CRATE_PROFILE` to `CRATE_TARGET_DIR`.
+- `CRATE_OUT_BINS`: The patch to the binaries currently being built, relative to `CRATE_OUT_DIR` and seperated by ':'.
+Example: `some_binary:examples/first_example:examples/second_example`.

+### Outputs of the Post-Build Script

+Post-build scripts may save any output files in the directory specified in the OUT_DIR environment variable.
+Scripts should not modify any files outside of that directory.

+Post-build scripts communicate with Cargo by printing to stdout in a similar way as build scripts.
+Cargo will interpret each line that starts with cargo: as an instruction that will influence how the package is run.
+All other lines are ignored.

+The following is a summary of the instructions that Cargo recognizes, with each one detailed below.

+- `cargo:updated-bin=oldBinPath=newBinPath` — Tells Cargo to use `newBinPath` rather than `oldBinPath` when running.

 ## Dependencies